tylerjordan/jscrub/readme.txt

 Program: jscrub.py
 Author: Tyler Jordan
 Python: 2.7
-Lib Requirements: argparse, ntpath, netaddr, utility (included) Tested Platforms: Windows/Linux/JunOS (running 16.1)
+Lib Requirements: argparse, ntpath, netaddr
+Tested Platforms: Windows/Linux/JunOS (running 16.1)

 Description: A python program that can scrub text-based files, such as logs or configurations.
 The scrubbing is capable of scrubbing IPv4/v6 addresses, password hashes, other regex terms, and keywords.
+The IPv4 replacement attempts to maintain the consistency of the file.
+The IPv6 replacement performs a random replacement.

 Target: The target of this program is to scrub text file, logs, and configurations that contain classified information, rendering them unclassified and capable of further troubleshooting by unclassified people.